 “They should have come in with a warrant.
 If they had come in with a warrant, I would have complied,” Moe said.

-He was arrested a second time after the cannabis was tested.
+He was arrested a second time after the test results came back positive.
 Troopers with assault rifles came to his mother’s house with a warrant.
 They took his cash from his safe along with his product.
-Moe was then held in jail for two days and forced to wear a jumpsuit.
+Moe remained in jail for two days and forced to wear a jumpsuit.

-He has been charged with resisting arrest and distribution within 1,000 feet of a school.
+The police charged Moe with resisting arrest and distribution within 1,000 feet of a school.